At a glance

 Self-hosting the AI model isn’t supported today.

-This page lives in our public git repository.
-Every revision is a public commit; the diff is the audit trail.
-Material changes (architectural changes that affect tenant isolation, certification status, encryption posture) get email notice to workspace admins at least 30 days before they take effect.
+We maintain a public change history for this page.
+Material changes (architectural changes that affect brain isolation, certification status, encryption posture) get email notice to workspace admins at least 30 days before they take effect.
+The Updated date at the top of the page moves with each change.

 - Vulnerabilities: security@overton.xyz